kene111/kene111/README.md

 ### Hi there 👋

-**kene111** is a ✨machine learning engineer and a back-end developer ✨ who enjoys buidling models and integrating them into software applications.
-He reads research papers, machine learning articles and new software concepts and  writes his summaries [here](https://kenechiojukwu.medium.com/).
+**kene111** is a python developer with specialization in ✨machine learning engineering and back-end developement ✨.
+He enjoys finding innovative ways to improve the performance of software products through the use of artificial intelligence.
+He reads research papers, articles and new software engineering concepts and  writes his summaries [here](https://kenechiojukwu.medium.com/).
 On his spare time he works on intresting projects or partakes in machine learning/software challenges.
 He is also intrested in robotics.

 - 🔭 I’m currently working on interesting projects.